What is avidity and why is it important?

 Researchers still face challenges to identify and validate effective cell-based therapies.
 Our understanding of the processes underlying patient’s response and toxicities is still incomplete.
 The approaches commonly used today to select the best immunotherapeutic effector cells include surface plasmon resonance (SPR) affinity studies, tetramer staining, and

 Results from affinity and tetramer assays are inconsistent and do not correlate linearly with immune cell response.
 Functional assays, such as IFN-γ secretion and cell killing, are more predictive of effector response in vivo but are time-consuming and inconsistent between experiments or assays (Sibener et al., (2018) Cell; Zhang et al., (2016) Science Translational Medicine).

-Through avidity measurements, the z-Movi® can help researchers investigating cell interaction properties that correspond to immune cell response in a predictive, reproducible, and fast manner.
+The z-Movi® Cell Avidity Analyzer is a solution for researchers to determine cell avidity, which has been notoriously difficult to measure until now.
+Through avidity measurements, the z-Movi can help researchers investigating cell interaction properties that correspond to immune cell response in a predictive, reproducible, and fast manner.
 All this at a high-throughput and single-cell level, without compromising cell viability.

 Being able to measure these interactions provides researchers valuable information and enables them to select best candidates at an early stage.
 This informed selection from the start can improve their success rate dramatically.